The Geosiphon symbiosis

 The life cycle of the fungal partner starts from resting spores formed in the upper soil layer.
 The spores (Schüßler et al. 1994) germinate by the outgrowth of a hypha (sometimes more than one), which branches to form a small mycelium of a max.
 2-3 centimeters in the soil.
 When hyphae grow and a hyphal tip contacts a compatible early Nostoc primordium, the fungal hypha bulges out just below the apex.
 This bulging process is repeated several times so that finally the hyphal tip forms an irregularly shaped structure surrounding a part of a Nostoc primordium.
 After this incorporation into the fungal hypha, large amounts of cytoplasm streams into this structure.
 It is swelling and the fungal bladder develops from this Nostoc-containing structure (Fig. 6).

 Fig. 6.
 Young Geosiphon bladders, 100-150 µm in size, formed at the fungal mycelium 7-10 days after initial uptake of the cyanobacteria (left).
 The irregular structures in the background are vegetatively growing Nostoc colonies.
 At the right, two mature bladders of about 1 mm length, together with a young bladder, are shown at the right.
+All pictures are under copyright.

 Each individual incorporation event results in the formation of a single pear-shaped above-ground bladder (Knapp 1933).
 Each bladder represents a polyenergid cell, coenocytic with the fungal mycelium, in which the symbiotic Nostoc cells divide and become physiologically active.
 Laboratory culturing experiments have shown that, as for AM, phosphate limitation (1-2 µM) of the nutrient solution triggers the stable establishment of the symbiosis.
 N limitation seems not to be a crucial factor.
 The same situation is found in the natural habitat, so P-limitation seems to be a driving factor for establishing this symbiosis.